torisrobloxmarket-lang/Siounsniojsipjns/README.md

 end

 -- FLY WITH ADJUSTABLE SPEED
-local flyConn
-local flyBV, flyBA
+local flyConn, flyBV
 local flyKeys = {f=false,b=false,l=false,r=false,up=false,down=false}

-local function cleanFlyBodies()
-    if flyBV and flyBV.Parent then flyBV:Destroy() end if flyBA and flyBA.Parent then flyBA:Destroy() end end

 local function setFly(on)
     CFG.fly = on
-    cleanFlyBodies()
-    if flyConn then flyConn:Disconnect() flyConn = nil end if not on then
+    if flyBV and flyBV.Parent then flyBV:Destroy() end if flyConn then flyConn:Disconnect() flyConn = nil end if not on then
         if hum then hum.PlatformStand = false end